 Some also sell new goods at reduced prices for those on low incomes or benefits with the option of a repayment or credit union scheme- see the Furniture Re-use Network (details below).There are also projects that distribute disability equipment such as riser recliner chairs and mobility aids.

 Furniture Reuse Network www.frn.org.uk

-An online classified ads and community website.
+An online classified advertisement and community website.
 Classified ads are either free or paid for depending on the product category and the geographical market; also includes free items for sale

 Guide to grants for individuals in need

-A book published by the Directory of Social Change available in most libraries and some Citizen’s Advice Bureaux.
+A Guide to Grants of individuals in need 2018/2019 edition.
+This book is published by the Directory of Social Change and is available in most libraries and some Citizen’s Advice Bureaux.
 Contains details of over 2,000 trusts which together give a total of around £269 million a year for the relief of individual poverty and hardship.

 Independence at Home www.independenceathome.org.uk

 Independence at Home is a charity that provides grants to people of all ages who have a physical or learning disability or long term illness and who are in financial need.
 Independence at Home’s grants vary between £300 and £600 and depend on the item of equipment purchased or building work carried out.
 The average grant is £350.

 You can download a copy of their brochure with case histories of some of the people that the charity has supported: www.independenceathome.org.uk/documents/iah_brochure.pdf